ManishBaral1/AAA.STATISTICS-FOR-DATA-SCIENCE/README.md

 [14.Numerical methods](https://simr.notion.site/14-Numerical-methods-ea88254e21234456a5bd971c6cfe41ed)

-** I have presented the solutions to the project questions in the
+** I have presented the solutions to the project questions in the Jupyter notebook. **